markchristopherbishop/testroom/packages/testroom-cli/readme.md

 `testroom run "wdio ./conf.js" -h ./dist -i ./myBootstrapTestMocks.js`

 The above example will insert `./myBootstrapTestMocks.js` in a new HTML script tag, within the `index.html`, `<head>` tag.
 The script will be inserted before any other scripts in the page.

+### Delay the loading of scripts in my page so the test framework can prepare mocks etc

+`testroom run "wdio config.js" -h ./dist -d`

+This will host the `dist` directory on a random port and run `wdio config.js` to start tests.
+As the `-d` flag is specified, when a web page is loaded, its scripts will be halted until the test framework, in this case `wdio`, invokes [testroom.loadDelayedScripts](#testroom.loadDelayedScripts).
+This means the test can load the page, do any preparation it requires then invoke [testroom.loadDelayedScripts](#testroom.loadDelayedScripts) to continue executing the tests.